Find out what we’re working on and how you can get involved

 The Salvesen Mindroom Research Centre is a highly research-active group, punching well above its weight in research quality and impact.

-- describing the impact of bilingualism on learning, development and life experiences in autistic children
+Charting the impact of bilingualism for autistic children